 Home Hub normally provides a 24/7 housing advertising service and crisis services directory.
 We’ll continue to advertise homes and accommodation that we normally do, for example for people with disability.

-However, because of the COVID-19 crisis, we need something innovative and creative to save lives – a new ‘matching service’.
-Our aspirations to advertise homes to people in need hasn’t changed, however, to respond to our COVID-19 housing and homelessness crisis we need a well managed and successful ‘matching service’.
+However, because of the bushfire and COVID-19 crisis, we need something innovative and creative to save lives – a new ‘coordinated matching service’.
+Our aspirations to advertise homes to people in need hasn’t changed, however, to respond to our current crisis we need a complimentary, well-managed and successful ‘coordinated matching service’.

-That means that you may not ‘see’ all of the amazing work being coordinated by Home Hub to support the incredible efforts of property owners and managers, to house those most vulnerable and those responding to COVID-19.
+That means that you may not ‘see’ all of the amazing work, accommodation and efforts being coordinated by Home Hub to support the incredible efforts of property owners and managers, to house those most vulnerable and those responding to COVID-19.
 We’ll do our best to share information, stories and key milestones through our website and our social media, but please know – together we are saving lives right now.

-What can I do during the COVID-19 crisis to help with housing and homelessness?
+What can I do during the bushfire and COVID-19 crisis to help with housing and homelessness?